Pakistan Institute of International Affairs: Objectives

 The institute is a nonofficial, nonpartisan, nonprofit body.
 Its objectives are to encourage and facilitate an understanding of international affairs, and of the conditions and attitudes of foreign countries and their peoples; and to promote the scientific study of international politics, economics and jurisprudence.

 Areas of research

-Foreign relations and diplomacy, security and defense, development studies, economic issues, political issues.
-Conflict Resolution, Human Rights, Armament, Disarmament and Dynamics of Security in the World.
+Areas of research of the PIIA include foreign relations and diplomacy, security and defense, development studies, economic issues, political issues, conflict resolution, human rights, Armament, disarmament and the dynamics of security in the world.

 Funding sources

-Self generated.
-Rental income (80%), membership fees (3%), sales of publications(3%).
-Does not accept contract research.
-Budget (2000): USD 47,430.
+The PIIA's funding is self generated, and comes from rental income (80%), membership fees (3%), and publications sales (3%).
+It does not accept contract research, and had a 2000 budget of USD $47,430.